jtyranski/echo_scrape/README.md

 - **Email**: <a href="mailto:jim@tyranski.com">jim@tyranski.com</a>

 Please ensure to provide detailed information about the issue you're experiencing, including any relevant error messages and the configuration details used when running the script.

+## Changelog
+### 0.3.0 - Added output support of xlsx
+- Will save in .xlsx format if specified in config.txt output_file
+- If ftp_host includes "ftp://", connection will still work
+- Added code to exclude text from Retail and Cost columns in output file
+- Multiple product results now navigate to first result, then scrapes information
+- If product not found, output file now prints 'Product Not Found' in subtype column.

+### 0.2.0 - Minor update for scraper and ftp logic
+- Set explicit encoding for read/write of CSV files to UTF-8
+- If ftp_host is set blank "" in config.txt, it will ignore trying to connect

+### 0.1.0 - Initial Release